jsj2008/EmojiAttributes/README.md

 EmojiAttributes
 =============

-Fixing emoji display bugs for all capable iOS versions
+Fixing emoji display bugs for all capable iOS versions.

 Description
 =============

-In order to display emoji text correctly, iOS has to know their corresponding character set (a set of all emoji unicodes) so that it can apply the proper attributes (specific configuration of individual font) to emoji text.
-The problem is when you try to add some new emoji to earlier versions of iOS.
-Since the corresponding character set is fixed, depended on iOS itself, any new emoji will be displayed incorrectly
-(as "?" icon instead of actual emoji).
-We need to modify the character set to include all emoji we needed, and EmojiAttributes does that job.
+Function (Character set): Emoji character set has to be modified in order to display emoji correctly.
+Having the up-to-date emoji font installed on your device is not enough, as iOS recognizes and displays emojis based on character set known by it.
+For an analogy, the character set consists of tickets of all emojis (emoji characters) allowed to be displayed.
+If a ticket isn't found for an emoji, that emoji won't display properly, instead as "?", "..." or blank space.
+EmojiAttributes makes sure there is a ticket for everyone.

+Function (Combined characters): Some emojis are made of multiple characters.
+This has been a thing since iOS 8.3 when Apple introduced family, couple emojis and also skinned emojis.
+Apple used to treat emoji as one single character (or, one character followed by just a variant selector character: 0xFE0F).
+Therefore, if the code (in EmojiAttributes) that handles grouped emojis doesn't present, iOS would break them into separate emojis, and not combined as a single unit as it should.
+Also, being able to see them as one unit means you can delete the whole emoji at once.

 Technical Information
 =============

-This tweak may be categorized into three major parts:
+This tweak may be categorized into:
-* [Active] Character set addition (Main)
+* [Active] Character set addition (CharacterSetHack)
 * [Active] CF-based emoji display (CoreFoundationHack)
 * [Active] Web-based emoji display (WebCoreHack)
 * [Active] TextInput character set addition (TextInputHack)
 * [Awaiting] ICU-based emoji display (ICUHack)

-Some parts no words for now:
-* [Awaiting] MIME
+* [Awaiting] MIME (MIMEHack)

 The first part is already described above.
 For CoreFoundation hack, the algorithm mimics emoji support from open-source of latest CoreFoundation framework found on the internet.
 For WebCore hack, the algorithm aims to fix emoji